PlatformAwareProgramming/PlatformAware.jl/README.md

 ```

-### Guideline
+### A general guideline

-The following is a general guideline for package developers to use _PlatformWare.jl_.
+Therefore, we suggest the following general guideline for package developers who want to take advantage of _PlatformWare.jl_.

-1. Identify the _kernel functions_, that is, the functions with high computational requirements in your package, which are the natural candidates to exploit parallel computing or acceleration resources, or both.
+1. Identify the _kernel functions_, that is, the functions with high computational requirements in your package, which are the natural candidates to exploit parallel computing, acceleration resources, or both.

 2. Provide a default (fallback) method for each kernel function, using the ```@platform default``` macro.